Table of Contents

-There are 2-3 different ways you can build requirements.
+There are two different ways to build requirements.
 The options that appear in your UI – including builder options and listed requirement levels – vary from institution to institution and can be configured on the Requirements Card by an admin.

 All requirements will be displayed in the present tense.

-This article provides a walkthrough of the functionality, details the differences and use cases between each of the three builder types (Simple, Advanced, and Free Form), and provides example data structures for users of the Advanced Requirements builder/option.
+This article provides a walkthrough of the functionality and details the differences and use cases between each of the two builder types (Simple and Free Form).

 The Requirements Card